douglaz/nanduti/CONVENTIONS.md

 - [ ] Add appropriate error handling using `anyhow`
 - [ ] Add unit tests for new functionality with proper error handling
 - [ ] Ensure tests return `Result<()>` and use `?` operator instead of `.unwrap()`
-- [ ] Run quality checks: `cargo test && cargo clippy --all-targets --all-features -- -D warnings && cargo fmt --check`
+- [ ] Run quality checks: `cargo test && cargo clippy && cargo fmt --check`
 - [ ] Update relevant documentation (README.md for new commands)